“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “Alright.”
 Sairek acknowledged with a nod.
 “Be careful.”

 Nayleen gripped the rope and both Sairek and Cyial looked down as she gently slid herself down it and the face of the cliff.
 She didn’t take long to reach the bottom.
-She looked back up at them and gave them a thumbs up.
+She looked down at her feet then stepped around a little curiously, but then looked back up at them and gave them a thumbs up.

 “I guess it’s my turn, then…” Cyial said under his breath.
 He gripped the rope and slid down just like Nayleen had, though at a little bit of a faster pace.
 He was lighter, smaller and since Nayleen tested the rope first, he knew it would hold.
 He took it slower still, but landed on the pile of rocks and fallen tree debris down below with no problems.